johndavidback/remote-to-zip/README.md

 Usage:
 ------
-Download the file
+Download the file.

-Update the values in there to whatever you want
-Type this
+Type this:

-	$ python remote_to_zip.py
+    $ python remote_to_zip.py local=remote local=remote

+`local` is the filename you want in your ZIP
+`remote` is the location of the remote file, including protocol

 Whatever your zip file name is you passed it, unzip that

     $ unzip john.zip

 Done.